mhellnerdev/api_exporter/readme.md

 This will perform the following actions:
 - Create a user named `api_exporter` to run the service.
 - Create the installation directory at `/etc/api_exporter`.
-- Unpack the release tar.gz file into a temporary directory.
+- Unpack the release tar.gz file into /tmp.
 - Move the api_exporter binary to the /usr/local/bin/ directory.
 - Create a default configuration file at `/etc/api_exporter/api_exporter.yml`.
 - Set ownership of the installation directory and configuration file to the `api_exporter` user.